Foster Care Services

 What about sharing bedrooms?

-Many youth offenders have committed serious crimes including theft, burglary, a sex offense, forgery or assault.
-Most youth offenders have drug and alcohol issues.
+Many youth have committed serious crimes including theft, burglary, a sex offense, forgery or assault.
+Most youth have drug and alcohol issues.
 Youth assessed as appropriate for foster care have completed all or most of their treatment and have demonstrated behavioral stability.

 What about school?